 San Miguel de Allende

-Welcome to the city that has captivated so many locals, foreigners, and international chefs that has become one of the best places to travel in Mexico.
+Welcome to the city that has captivated so many locals, foreigners, and international chefs and has become one of the best places to travel in Mexico.

 Arriving in San Miguel de Allende feels like stepping into a time machine.
 The historic center has remained practically unchanged for 250 years, with cobblestone streets framed by colonial buildings leading up to the imposing neo-gothic pink cathedral that rises tall above the city in pure Spanish style.